mlcimscdsmbse/project-proteinsignaling2/README.md

 This project has to be submitted using
 [GitHub Classroom](https://classroom.github.com).
-This means that you should have cloned the GitHub repo of this project from the organization account for MLCI https://github.com/mlci25 using the submission link provided through Google Classroom.
+This means that you should have cloned the GitHub repo of this project from the organization account for CIML https://github.com/MLCIXX using the submission link provided through Google Classroom.

 Once you have cloned this GitHub repo, then you can work on it in your local